503-537-8435

 I graduated from California State University Northridge, school of Educational Psychology.
 My training prepared me to do marriage and family therapy and to provide counseling to people in the community.
 I have experience working with people mandated to complete a domestic violence intervention program, groups of individuals seeking help for depression, stress, anxiety, anger management, couples trying to improve their marital relationships, people parenting children with ADHD, and prison inmates in a drug and alcohol treatment program.
 I also see individuals with childhood trauma, depression, anxiety, grief, and existential crisis.
 Because I also worked as a registered nurse in the community, I have considerable experience with elderly people, those with dementia, and people with co-occurring medical and mental health disorders.

-My primary therapeutic orientation is CBT (cognitive behavioral therapy), but I incorporate aspects of DBT (dialectical behavioral therapy), mindfulness, sensorimotor therapy, inner child work, and gestalt techniques when I think they will be helpful.
+My primary therapeutic orientation is CBT (cognitive behavioral therapy), but I incorporate aspects of Gottman theory, Inner Child work, Family Systems, Attachment, and Relational Life Therapy when I think they will be helpful.

 Karen Risch, MA and Sally

-Most insurance companies will not reimburse counselor associates for therapeutic services.
-For that reason, I accept clients who can pay out-of-pocket, and will soon be accepting clients on the Oregon Health Plan.
-Ask about this when you call to schedule a free 15 minute session to see if you think we are good fit or to schedule an appointment.
+I accept clients who can pay out-of-pocket.
+Ask about this when you call to schedule a free 10 minute session to see if you think we are good fit or to schedule an appointment.